Roman Theatre (Bregenz): Social status of the actors

-The Stoic Lucius Annaeus Seneca, also called Seneca the Younger, probably born around year 1 and deceased in 65 A.C., was a philosopher, playwright, nature scientist and politician then.
-He labelled actors in the times of the Roman empire to be proud and venturous heroes on the stage, yet starvelings in reality.
+The Stoic Lucius Annaeus Seneca, also called Seneca the Younger, probably born around year 1 and deceased in 65 AD, was a philosopher, playwright, nature scientist and politician then.
+He labelled actors in the times of the Roman Empire to be proud and venturous heroes on the stage, yet starvelings in reality.
 They were also thought to be dishonest persons and thus discriminated in various ways.
 As a consequence, the lex de adulteriis coërcendis to name just one example, permitted a husband to kill an actor if he had seduced his spouse.
 Such a negative perception of actors as well as the worsened legal conditions for them was maintained over many centuries up until our most recent modern times in Europe.